Introduced IOT-GATE-RPi – industrial IoT Computer powered by Raspberry Pi.

 Introduced the NAND Flash Disk Driver, allowing a large and inexpensive file-system storage on-board.
 Since then, the NAND Flash Disk has become one of the major contributors to the popularity of the CORE product line.

 Introduced the second generation of Computer-on-Modules, based on x86 architecture.
-The 486CORE – ElanSC400 based module, the first PC-compatible one, gained immediate market acceptance and a large number of design wins.
+The 486CORE ElanSC400 based, PC-compatible, module gained immediate market acceptance and a large number of design wins.
 CompuLab’s sales and manufacturing rate started growing at an exponential rate.

 Introduced the first series of Computer-on-Modules, based on Intel’s i960 processor architecture.
 These modules gained several significant design wins, but in general their popularity was limited.

 CompuLab started as engineering consulting company.
-From 1992 to 1997, the company developed about 40 custom products.
+From 1992 to 1997, the company has developed over 40 custom products.